Our process for counting votes is very thorough and careful, so everyone can trust the results.

 We process and check special votes

 We must count special votes in the electorate they were cast for.
 That’s why the deadline for special votes is 10 days after election day.
-It gives us time to deal with special votes that aren’t in the right place.
+It gives us time to return special votes to the correct electorate for counting.

 We check every special vote to make sure each person is enrolled and eligible to vote.